Mull of Galloway: Lighthouse

 An active lighthouse is positioned at the point.
 Built in 1830 by engineer Robert Stevenson, the white-painted round tower is 26 m high.
 The light is 99 m above sea level and has a range of 28 nmi.
 The lighthouse and lighthouse keepers' houses are designated as a Category A listed building.

 During World War II, on 8 June 1944 at 7.30 pm, a French member of the British Air Transport Auxiliary (ATA), Cladius Echallier, died by striking the Lighthouse in a Beaufighter, while making a low landfall from the Irish Sea.

 The lighthouse is now automatic, and an old outhouse has been converted into a visitor centre, run by the South Rhins Community Development Trust, a group of local people and businesses.
-In 2013 there was a community buyout and the Mull of Galloway Trust purchased land and buildings, with the exception of the tower, from Northern Lighthouse Board.

 In 2004 a new café was built at the Mull of Galloway, called the "Gallie Craig".
 Its design incorporates into the landscape with a turf roof, giving views across to Northern Ireland and southwards to the Isle of Man.

+In 2013 there was a community buyout and the Mull of Galloway Trust purchased land and buildings, with the exception of the tower, from the Northern Lighthouse Board.
+In 2017 the foghorn, which was previously active from 1894 to 1987, was restored and is sounded occasionally.
+An official ceremony to commemorate the restoration took place on 1 April 2018.